jsj2008/jailbreak/README.md

 # Daily Updates

+* Thursday, December 1st 2016 - 4:30 Pm - I continued to reverse engineer Apple File Conduit.
+I used open source tools like [libimobiledevice](http://www.libimobiledevice.org/) and [libirecovery](https://github.com/libimobiledevice/libirecovery) to find how the computer communicates over USB with the iBoot/iBSS on the iDevice.
+I also started to look into hardware based exploits like those for iBoot, like Limera1n, and SHAtter.

+![Preview]

 * Thursday, December 1st 2016 - 2:30 PM - I changed the direction of the day a little bit by starting to disassemble the binaries of the processes used by iTunes on a desktop operating system, that are responsible for the transfer of files over usb to specific directories on an iDevice.
 I loaded it into Hopper Disassembler to view the process behind the compiled binary since the source of it is owned by Apple and currently unavailable to the public.

 ![Preview](images/hopper.png)